aws-samples/cloud-gaming-on-ec2-using-steam/README.md

 ## Conclusion

-In this blog post, we demonstrated how AWS can be leveraged as a cost-effective gaming solution, transforming your gaming experience without requiring significant investments in personal gaming hardware.
+We demonstrated how AWS can be leveraged as a cost-effective gaming solution, transforming your gaming experience without requiring significant investments in personal gaming hardware.

 Visit the Amazon EC2 G5 instances [service page](https://aws.amazon.com/ec2/instance-types/g5/) to learn more about how AWS continues to push the boundaries of cost-effectiveness for graphic-intensive applications.
 ## Security